-Class AB amplifier designs are powerful, efficient and offer good sound quality.
+Class A amplifier designs are characterized by their high fidelity, ensuring accurate and pristine sound reproduction, albeit at the cost of efficiency.
+Class AB amplifier designs are powerful, efficient, and offer good sound quality.
 On the other hand, class D amplifiers are even more efficient than class AB but have lower fidelity (how accurately a copy reproduces its source) than class AB.

 What Are Class AB and D Amplifiers Used For?

-Class AB amplifiers are designed to achieve an advanced level of efficiency with incredible lower distortion.
+Class AB amplifiers are designed to achieve an advanced level of efficiency with incredibly lower distortion.

 As you might have noted, it combines the best features of Class A and B to come up with a device without most of the drawbacks of these earlier amp versions.
 Due to the value that this amplifier offers, Class AB has become the most common home theater and stereo amp.